cashtokens/cashtokens/readme.md

 ```

 1. `<category_id>` – After the `PREFIX_TOKEN` byte, a 32-byte **Token Category ID** is required.
-2. `<token_format | nft_capability>` - A byte encoding two half-byte (4-bit) fields
+2. `<token_format | nft_capability>` - A bitfield encoding two fields:
-    1. `<token_format> - A bitfield indicating the token payload that follows, defined at the higher half of the serialized byte, to be deserialized using `token_format = serialized_byte & 0xf0`.
+    1. `<token_format> - a 4-bit field indicating the token payload that follows, defined at the higher half of the bitfield, to be read using `token_format = bitfield & 0xf0`.
         1. `0x10` (`b00010000`) - Fungible tokens
         2. `0x40` (`b01000000`) - Non-fungible token
         3. `0x50` (`b01010000`) - Both fungible tokens and a non-fungible token
         4. `0x60` (`b01100000`) - Non-fungible token with a commitment
         5. `0x70` (`b01110000`) - Both fungible tokens and a non-fungible with a commitment
-    2. `<nft_capability>` – A byte indicating the capability of a non-fungible token, defined at the lower half of the serialized byte, to be deserialized using `token_format = serialized_byte & 0x0f`.
+    2. `<nft_capability>` – A 4-bit field indicating the capability of a non-fungible token, defined at the lower half of the bitfield, to be read using `token_format = bitfield & 0x0f`.
         1. `0x00` – the **`immutable` capability** – the encoded non-fungible token is an **immutable non-fungible token**.
         2. `0x01` – the **`mutable` capability** – the encoded non-fungible token is a **mutable non-fungible token**.
         3. `0x02` – the **`minting` capability** – the encoded non-fungible token is a **minting non-fungible token**.